-The Golden Sun series actually has a few unconventional examples of families.
-In the beginning of Golden Sun Dark Dawn, Isaac and Garet are have raised their respective sons Matthew and Tyrell together.
+In the beginning of Golden Sun: Dark Dawn, previous heroes Isaac and Garet are have raised their respective sons Matthew and Tyrell together, and basically act as though they're a family.
 No moms are in sight— Matthew's (Jenna) is indicated to be alive and well in a different city, but Tyrell's isn't even mentioned.
-As you go through the game it seems that there's no enmity between Matthew's parents, which leads some to conclude that she's living away for her safety (well, when your husband is living near what was an active volcanofrom which the Biggest Bad could return from at any time...).
-Garet not so much.
-This has not escape the eyes of fans.
+As you go through the game it seems that there's no enmity between Matthew's parents, which leads some to conclude that she's living away for her safety.

 Blink and you'll miss it, but Magical Diary's Jacob has at least two dads.
 Considering the setting, it's entirely possible that they're both his biological parents but that's not known so far.